Man of War (song): History

-In March 1998, Radiohead and Godrich recorded a version containing electronic elements in Abbey Road Studios for the 1998 spy film The Avengers, but this was abandoned.
-Footage of the session appears in the 1998 documentary Meeting People Is Easy.
+In March 1998, Radiohead and Godrich recorded a rearranged version of "Man of War" in Abbey Road Studios for the 1998 spy film The Avengers, but this was abandoned.
+This version contained electronic elements.
+Footage of the recording session appears in the 1998 documentary Meeting People Is Easy.
 Yorke said: "We were so messed up and we went in, tried to do the track, but we just couldn't do it.
 It was actually a really difficult period of time.
 We had a five-week break and all the shit was coming to the surface ...
 It was a real low point after it."

+Spectre version
-Years later, Radiohead were commissioned to write the theme song for the 2015 James Bond film Spectre, and submitted "Man of War".
-In September 2015, the conductor Robert Ziegler, who had worked with Radiohead on their 2011 album The King of Limbs, tweeted photos of the band recording with the Royal Philharmonic Orchestra.
-The Spectre production team liked the song, but rejected it when they discovered it had not been written for the film and so would be ineligible for the Academy Award for Best Original Song.
-The director, Sam Mendes, said that "you want to feel like it's written just for the movie".

-Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another song for the film, "Spectre", but this was rejected as too melancholy.
+Years later, Radiohead were approached to write the theme for the 2015 James Bond film Spectre.
+The director, Sam Mendes, and the James Bond actor, Daniel Craig, were both Radiohead fans.
+In July 2015, the bookmaker William Hill suspended bets after a customer placed £15,000 at ten-to-one odds on Radiohead recording the next Bond theme, suspecting insider knowledge.
+Radiohead submitted "Man of War" for Spectre, but it was rejected as it had not been written for the film and so would be ineligible for the Academy Award for Best Original Song.
+Mendes said that "you want to feel like it's written just for the movie".
+Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another theme, "Spectre", but the film producers rejected it as too dark.

+Release

 In June 2017, Radiohead released "Man of War" on the OK Computer reissue OKNOTOK 1997 2017 alongside two other previously unreleased tracks: "I Promise" and "Lift".
+The final version was based on the version recorded at Chipping Norton in 1996.
+According to Selway, "This is the version of the song we all felt best captured what was good about it."

 Composition

 Rolling Stone described "Man of War" as a "crisp mid-tempo ballad" with strings, piano, and "shards of distressed electric guitar".
 It opens with a guitar figure before a distorted chorus.
 The lyrics are "anxious" and "nerve-racking", with the refrain "the worms will come for you".
+Drowned in Sound described "Man of War" as "grandiose" and the "opposite" of Radiohead's other Bond theme, "Spectre".